 God has described an angel messenger in the verse, 17:95:

-[17:95] Say, “If the earth were inhabited by angels, we would have sent down to them from the heaven an angel messenger (malakan rasuulan).”
+[17:95] Say, “If it had been angels walking secure in the earth; surely, we would have sent down to them an angel messenger (malakan rasuulan) from the heaven.”

 Note: In the expression, there is “an angel messenger” but not “a messenger angel”, and the reason is that not every angel is a messenger but every messenger from God’s soldiers is an angel.